tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/MIDACO_wrappers/README.md

 where the variables have the same data-type as in the Fortran MIDACO codes; this will handle both the reverse communicator call to the optimiser, and also the call to the printing routines.
-At the moment, all of the Fortran `REAL`/`INTEGER`-type variables are converted to `C`-type using the `ISO_C_BINDING` module on every function call.
+At the moment, all of the Fortran `REAL`/`INTEGER`-type variables are copied into to `C`-type using the `ISO_C_BINDING` module on every function call.
 In the future, this will be reduced to only
-`iflag` and `pf`, so that conversion overheads can be limited.
+`iflag` and `pf`.
 Issues with using `TARGET` also prevent many compiler optimisations from being used.

 An additional `licenceKey.h` file is required in the root directory, and must contain a declaration of the license key to be used.